mooltiverse/nyx/docs/_pages/guide/user/02.introduction/usage.md

 ### Make

-TODO: add the documentation to the changelog creation here.
+Builds the configured artifacts such as the changelog file, if configured.
-{: .notice--warning}

 See [here]({{ site.baseurl }}{% link _pages/guide/user/02.introduction/how-nyx-works.md %}#make) for more.